International Student Advisory Board (ISAB)

 The International Student Advisory Board (ISAB) represents the needs and interests of the international student community at Virginia Tech by providing a forum for international students to give constructive feedback on initiatives, programs, policies, and services that impact international students.

 The Board is composed of 8-10 degree-seeking undergraduate and graduate international students from the Blacksburg campus at Virginia Tech.
-The Board is led by one faculty/staff member from Cranwell International Center (Student Affairs), appointed by the Director, and one faculty/staff member from International Graduate Student Services (Graduate School), appointed by the Director.
+The Board is led by faculty/staff members from Cranwell International Center, appointed by the Director.

 Board members are required to serve for one academic year (Fall and Spring semesters).
 The term is renewable for up to 3 years based on the needs of the Board and the consent of the student.